|

 Three points

-o Takedown which starts with the opponent on their feet, and the wrestler takes their opponent down to the danger position
+their feet, and the wrestler takes their opponent down to the danger position

-o Body lift from the pare terre position, in which the opponent is taken completely off the mat and thrown to the danger position (Opponents hands can be dragging on the mat)
+which the opponent is taken completely off the mat and thrown to the danger

-o Any high amplitude throws where the opponent is turned through a 360-degree circle, but does not land in a danger position.
+is turned through a 360-degree circle, but does not land in a danger position.

-o Counter throw when opponent lands in the danger position (Opponent initiated the original action and the defensive wrestler re-initiated the action by throwing their opponent)
+danger position (Opponent initiated the original action and the defensive

 Five points

-o Any high amplitude throws where the defensive wrestler lands in the danger position.
-This may be scored form either the neutral position, or the par terre position.
-Four criteria must be met:
+defensive wrestler lands in the danger position.
+This may be scored form either the neutral

-o The defensive wrestle must suffer a complete loss of control.
+The defensive wrestle must suffer a complete

-o The defensive wrestler’s feet must describe an arc through the air.
+The defensive wrestler’s feet must describe

-o The defensive wrestler’s hips must pass above those of the offensive wrestler.
+The defensive wrestler’s hips must pass

-o The defensive wrestler must land in the danger position.
+The defensive wrestler must land in the danger position.

 Throw at the End of the Period